davdxpx/XTVrename-bot/README.md

 ## 🛠 Deployment Guide

 We have created comprehensive, beginner-friendly, step-by-step guides for deploying the 𝕏TV Rename Bot across multiple platforms.
-This includes a full walkthrough for taking advantage of **Oracle Cloud's 10TB Free Egress Bandwidth** using their Always Free ARM A1 instance.

 ### 👉 [Click Here for the Full Deployment Guide](DEPLOYMENT.md) 👈